""

 What does the Physics Club do?

 The Physics Club organizes events such as seminars, tours, trips, and socials for its members.
 Physics Club volunteers also offer free drop-in tutoring to students in introductory physics and astronomy classes.
-In addition, we maintain subscriptions to science related magazines such as Scientific American, Astronomy, and Physics Today, which are kept in the club’s room located at 2328 Chamberlin Hall.
-Every Friday afternoon, we meet with the physics colloquium speaker to learn about the process of becoming a scientist.
+In addition, we maintain subscriptions to science-related magazines such as Scientific American, Astronomy, and Physics Today, which are kept in the club’s room located at 2328 Chamberlin Hall.
 In addition, UPS sponsors a variety of other events.
-For example, in the past, we have taken took a field trip to Fermilab, sponsored a racquetball tournament, and have frequently gathered for social events such as ice skating, movie night, and bowling.
+For example, in the past, we have taken a field trip to Fermilab, sponsored a racquetball tournament, and have frequently gathered for social events such as ice skating, movie night, and bowling.

 Why should you join the Physics Club?

-Drop by Room 2328 Chamberlin Hall and pick up a membership form.
-Turn in a completed form with your annual dues to a UPS club officer.
+Either email physics.society.wisc@gmail.com or drop by Room 2328 Chamberlin Hall and pick up a membership form.
+Turn in a completed form with your annual dues to an SPS club officer.

 Gender Minorities and Women in Physics (GMaWiP) is a student organization open to undergraduates for the support and promotion of gender minorities and women in physics at UW–Madison.
 GMaWiP works to provide both professional development and support for women and gender minorities in physics at every step in their careers by taking concrete actions through the following methods: